Lil Dagover: Later career

 After the defeat of Nazi Germany, Dagover continued to appear in West German films.
-In 1948, she appeared in the anti-Nazi drama Gaspary's Sons.
+In 1948, she starred in the anti-Nazi drama Gaspary's Sons.
 The film follows the disintegration of a German family living under National Socialism.
 Dagover's most internationally popular film of the post-WWII era is the 1959 Alfred Weidenmann-directed adaptation of the 1901 Thomas Mann novel Buddenbrooks.

 In 1960, Dagover began appearing in numerous West German television roles in addition to continuing to perform in film.
 In 1973 she starred in the Academy Award-nominated and Golden Globe-winner for Best Foreign-Language Foreign Film of 1973, The Pedestrian.
 The film was directed by Austrian actor-director Maximilian Schell, and featured international former early silent film peers Peggy Ashcroft, Käthe Haack, Elisabeth Bergner, Elsa Wagner and Françoise Rosay.

 Dagover's last film role was at age 91 in the 1979 Maximilian Schell-directed and produced drama motion picture Tales from the Vienna Woods.